 How do I make the $300 Reservation Fee Payment?

-The Reservation Fee is applied to the total cost of Contract (room and board fees) and is due with the Contract submission.
+The Reservation Fee is applied to the total cost of Contract (Food and Housing fees) and is due with the Contract submission.
 The Reservation Fee is NOT a deposit.
 If the University is unable to accept the Contract and provide a room due to space limitations, the Reservation Fee will be fully refunded.